 I just completed a 10 mile run this morning in Berkeley.
 It’s been six years since I’ve done any type of running with distance.
 Two things got me back into it.
 First, I was challenged by a friend.
 Its always great to have someone push you.
-Second, I was mentally ready to take on the challenge (and knew I needed the exercise), and I wasn’t going to let this challenge pass me up.
+Second, I was mentally ready to take on the challenge, and knew I needed the exercise!
+I wasn’t going to let this challenge pass me up.

-Jen, hits above her weight and height when it comes to challenges.
-Over the last four weeks she pushed me on a couple training runs, first a six miler (2x around the Lafayette reservoir), and then 8 miles on the Moraga trail, before this week’s 10 mile run.
-It felt great.
-It wasn’t the fastest time (1:33).
-Jen beat me by 10 minutes.
-But by the time I got to mile 7, I felt like I was back in the groove.
+Jen hits above her weight and height when it comes to challenges.
+Over the last four weeks she pushed me on a couple training runs, first a six miler (two times around the Lafayette reservoir), and then 8 miles on the Moraga trail, before this week’s 10 mile run.

-This run reminded me a lot of the first backpacking trip I take each summer.
-I typically start my first day on the trail with some level of basic fitness, but I’m no where near where I need to be to make it all they way to Whitney and beyond.
-But that’s OK.
+This run reminded me a lot of the first Trans-Sierra Xtreme Challenge backpacking trip I take each summer.
+I typically start my first day on the trail with some level of basic fitness, but I’m no where near where I need to be to make it all they way to Whitney.
+But that’s OK!
 When I hit the trail, I’m mentally prepared for the challenge, and I know that my body will respond and adjust along the way.

 Usually, by day 3, I feel like I’m hitting my stride.
 That was my mile 7 today.
 For me, the first three miles were tougher than the last three miles.